methal-project/FETE/README.md

 Given a corpus of HOCR plays and their corresponding TEI-encoding versions, the tool's lexical features (see [`sklearn_crfsuite/features.py`](./sklearn_crfsuite/features.py)) could be adapted to further languages.

+# How to cite

+The software may be cited as:

+- Briand, Andrew & Ruiz Fabo, Pablo (2023).
+FETE.
+Fast Encoding of Theater in TEI.

+You can also cite a related publication:

+- Ruiz Fabo, Pablo, Bernhard, Delphine, Briand, Andrew & Werner, Carole.
+(Accepted).
+Computational drama analysis from almost zero electronic text: The case of Alsatian theater.
+To appear in (working title and editor list) Andresen, Melanie, Krautter, Benjamin, Pagel, Janis & Reiter, Nils. _Computational Drama Analysis: Reflecting Methods and Interpretations_. https://univoak.eu/islandora/object/islandora:157880